Emsley1d/Project04-PokeGotchi-FE/README.md

 - Implement token-based authentication; including the ability for a user to sign up, log in and log out.
 - Implement authorisation by restricting CUD data functionality to authenticated users.
 Navigation should also respond to the login state of the user.
 - Have a well-scoped feature-set.
 Full CRUD data operations are not required if one or more of the following are included:
-  - Consume data from a third-party API.
+  - Consume data from a third-party API
-  - Implement additional functionality if the user is an admin.
+  - Implement additional functionality if the user is an admin
-  - Utilise multi-user, real-time communications.
+  - Utilise multi-user, real-time communications
   - Node
 #